worksome/request-factories/README.md

 ### I don't want to use the default location for storing request factories

 Not a problem.
-Use the `RequestFactories::location` method in your Laravel `TestCase` setUp to point us in the right direction:
+Use the `RequestFactories::location` method in your Laravel `TestCase::setUp` to point us in the right direction:

 ```php